SigmaFlowX/Hidden-Markov-Model-for-Regime-Detection/README.md

 Currently all the main work is in [notebook](notebooks/hmm_regime_detection.ipynb).

 ## Tools used:
-1) pandas, numpy
+1) Pandas, Numpy
 2) hmm learn library
-3) sklearn library for PCA and features scaling
+3) Sklearn library for PCA and features scaling
-4) Matpotlib and seaborn for visualizations
+4) Matpotlib and Seaborn for visualizations

 ## What has been done as of today
 1) Historical IMOEX index candles obtained from MOEX API.